-The Company identified twelve performance obligations within the Roche Agreement, represented by the six potential research and development targets and the option rights held by Roche for each of the six targets.
-The transaction price is allocated to the performance obligations based on their relative standalone selling price.
-The allocated transaction price is recognized as revenue in one of two ways:
+At commencement, the Company identified twelve performance obligations within the Roche Agreement, represented by the six potential research and development targets and the option rights held by Roche for each of the six targets.
+A non-exclusive royalty-free license to use the Company's intellectual property to conduct research and development activities and participation on joint research committee were identified as promised services.
+However, the Company determined that the research and development license and research and development services were not distinct from one another, and participation on the joint research committee was determined to be quantitatively and qualitatively immaterial.

+As of March 31, 2022, the total transaction price of the Roche Agreement is allocated to the performance obligations based on their relative standalone selling price.

+The allocated transaction price is recognized as revenue from collaboration agreements in one of two ways: